mitre/saf/docs/emasserFeatures.md

     EXAMPLES
       $ saf emasser get artifacts export [-s, --systemId] <value> [-f, --filename] <value> [options]
     ```
-**The same format is applicable for POST, PUT and DELETE requests as well, however there may be additional help content**
+**The same format is applicable for POST, PUT, and DELETE requests as well, however there may be additional help content**

 ## Command line flags
 All command line flags have a short and long option, for example: -s or --systemId can be use as: